Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/2022-02-28-Gender-Gap-In-Nature-History-Books.md

 ## Predicting gender from first name by using Natural Language Processing

-For those bookdepository author names that didnt match with any VIAF data we can use NLTK to train and predict the binary gender of the authors from their first names.
+For those bookdepository author names that didnt match with any VIAF data, we can use NLTK to train and predict the binary gender of the authors from their first names.

 Of course the method is problematic.
 Not just because it predicts and assigns the wrong  gender to authors' first name but also because of the binary gender assumption.
 In this method there is no room for non-bianry and trans people.
 I tested the trained NLTK with my name and with 80% accuracy the code said I was a male.
-Well, I'm not.
+Well ...
+I'm not.

 ```python
 # Source: https://www.geeksforgeeks.org/python-gender-identification-by-name-using-nltk/